Music Apps vs Quality Music

 Update: Apple Music announced lossless music capabilities, so we have added the service to the HiFi options 07/01/2021 (MM/DD)

-Before we discuss having a good pair of headphones but not everything is about headphones, it’s also about the music service that you decide to use.
+Before we discuss having a good pair of headphones, not everything is about headphones, it’s also about the music service that you decide to use.

-One caviar, there are two categories; [1] the Apps that are extremely popular, and [2] those that offer the best music quality.
+One caviar, there are two categories; [1] the extremely popular Apps, and [2] those that offer the best music quality.

-Let’s start by introducing first a few aspects which will help us understand this topic.
+Let’s start by introducing a few aspects which will help us understand this topic.

 Define: Quality music